GRADUATE PROGRAM FACULTY

 Department of Kinesiology

-Susan Arthur, Assistant Professor.
+Susan Arthur, Associate Professor.
 Ph.D., University of Toledo.
 The influence of classic developmental signaling pathways on young and aged adult skeletal muscle stem cells using physiological stimuli models of muscle injury; injurious exercise, in situ skeletal muscle lengthening, synergistic ablation.